Law Firm in India

 • By way of execution of Will

-This is discussed in PART VI, Testamentary succession of Indian Succession Act, 1925.
-You can make a WILL of only those assets that are self-acquired.
+This concept is discussed under PART VI, Testamentary succession of Indian Succession Act, 1925.
+You can make a Will of only those assets that are self-acquired.
 Besides, the beneficiary does not necessarily need to be a legal heir, but can be any friend, trust and relative or anyone that the testator wants to be the beneficiary.
 Depending upon its validity, the Will shall prevail over any other law.
-After the death of the testator, the Executor shall distribute the assets strictly as per the provisions of the Will.
+After testator’s death, the distribution of the assets by the Executor is strictly done as per the provisions of the Will.

 • Intestate Succession

-When an individual dies without preparing any Will, their assets are distributed in accordance with the legal heirs as per the law of inheritance and succession.
-Further, this process is governed by the Hindu Succession Act, 1956.
+In case a person dies without preparing any Will, his/her assets are distributed to the legal heirs according to the law of inheritance and succession.
+Furthermore, this process is regulated by the Hindu Succession Act, 1956.

-There are different classes of legal heirs as described in the Act and Class I legal heirs have priority over Class II legal heirs.
+The legal heirs are distributed under different classes as per the Act.
+Moreover, the priority of Class I legal heirs is higher than the priority of Class II legal heirs.
 This basically means that the assets of a person who has died intestate shall devolve equally amongst the legal heirs mentioned in Class I category.
-Only when there are no Class I heirs shall the Class II legal heirs come into the picture.
+The Class II legal heirs come into picture in case of absenteeism of Class I heirs.

 Section 15 & 16 of Hindu Succession Act, 1956

-Matters pertaining to succession in case of Hindu females are dealt by Sections 15 and 16 of the Hindu Succession Act, 1956.
-In case of a Hindu female who died intestate, her assets would devolve as per the regulations defined under Section 16:
+Matters related to succession pertaining to Hindu females are managed by Sections 15 and 16 under the Hindu Succession Act, 1956.

 • The husband, sons & daughters.
 This also includes any pre-deceased son or daughter.